 Vail is world-famous for its skiing and snowboarding terrain.
-With an average yearly snowfall of 350″, 5,317 skiable acres, seven legendary back bowls, an expansive front side with the most groomed terrain on the planet and 300 days of sunshine how could it not be?
+With an average yearly snowfall of 350 inches, 5,317 skiable acres, seven legendary back bowls, a broad front side with the most groomed terrain on the planet, and 300 days of sunshine, how could it not be?

 Whether you are a seasoned Vail visitor or brand new, here are local tips and tricks to make the most of your Vail Mountain experience.

 For even more local insight regarding the best things to do in Vail, request a free copy of our Vacation Guide!

 Getting Around Vail Mountain

 Vail Mountain sets the scene for an unforgettable adventure.
 Whether you’re new to winter sports or experienced in the snow, the mountain has terrain for every difficulty level!
 Drop into an endless blanket of immaculately groomed snow.
 You’re in for the time of your life!
 Here are a couple of our staff’s helpful tips: